-- Cheating is strictly prohibited at the exam centre.
+- Cheating is strictly prohibited at the exam center.
 You will be disqualified if you disobey the security norms.

-- To improve scores in reading and listening section, adhere to updated resources by Cambridge, IDP or British Council.
+- To improve scores in the reading and listening section, adhere to updated resources by Cambridge, IDP, or British Council.
 Regularly read English magazines and newspapers to boost your reading speed.

-- To finish the writing portion in a fixed time limit, regular practice is required.
+- To finish the writing portion within a fixed time limit, regular practice is required.
 Practice mock papers for proper time management.
 Spare some time in the end to rectify the errors.